2754 Filing Date [R-11.2013]

 - (b) If an application for extension of patent term is incomplete under this section, the Office will so notify the applicant.
 If applicant requests review of a notice that an application is incomplete, or review of the filing date accorded an application under this section, applicant must file a petition pursuant to this paragraph accompanied by the fee set forth in § 1.17(h) within two months of the mail date of the notice that the application is incomplete, or the notice according the filing date complained of.
 Unless the notice indicates otherwise, this time period may be extended under the provisions of § 1.136.

 An application for patent term extension under 35 U.S.C.
-156 may be filed by mail addressed to ** > Mail Stop Patent Ext., Commissioner for Patents, P.O.
-Box 1450, Alexandria, Virginia 22313-1450 < or may be hand carried to the Office of Patent Legal Administration.
+156 may be filed by mail addressed to Mail Stop Hatch-Waxman PTE., Commissioner for Patents, P.O.
+Box 1450, Alexandria, Virginia 22313-1450 or may be hand carried to the Office of Patent Legal Administration.
 Applicants are encouraged to use the post card receipt practice described in MPEP § 502.

 As set forth in 37 CFR 1.741(a), the filing date of an application for patent term extension is the date on which a complete application is received in the USPTO or filed pursuant to the certificate of mailing provisions of 37 CFR 1.8 (see MPEP § 512 for suggested formats for a certificate of mailing) or the Express Mail provisions of 37 CFR 1.10.
-Patent term extension applications should not be filed by facsimile, however correspondence setting forth a change of address and other papers relating to a patent term extension may be sent by facsimile to the Office of Patent Legal Administration.
+Patent term extension applications must not be filed by facsimileor the Office’s electronic filing system (EFS-Web).
+However correspondence setting forth a change of address and other papers relating to a patent term extension may be sent by facsimile to the Office of Patent Legal Administration or via EFS-Web.

 37 C.F.R.
 1.740 Formal requirements for application for extension of patent term; correction of informalities.